ScriptBasic/WinPBX/docs/CDicObj Class.md

 #### Remarks

 If key is not found when changing an item, a new key is created with the specified *cvNewvItem*.
-If key is not found when attempting to return an existing item, a new key is created and its corresponding item is left empty.
+Contrarily to the Dictionary object, if key is not found when attempting to return an existing item, it returns and empty variant and sets the last result code to E_INVALIDARG, instead of creating a new key with its corresponding item empty.

 # <a name="Items"></a>Items